Exact Functional ANOVA Decomposition for Categorical Inputs Models: Experiments

 For each task, we trained a specific black-box model to serve as the target function $f$: a Tabular Transformer (\textsc{Poker}), a Random Forest (\textsc{Connect-4}), and a very deep fully-connected neural network (\textsc{Dota2}).
 We then applied our decomposition framework under the empirical distribution $\widehat{\mathcal{D}}_n$ induced by each dataset.

 Table~\ref{tab:stacked_results} reports the performance in two distinct settings.
-In the top panel, we restrict the decomposition to the subspace of main effects ($r_{\text{main}}$ denotes the number of indices in $\mathcal{I}$ to exactly recover all the main effects).
+In the top panel, we restrict the decomposition to the subspace of main effects.
+We denote by $r_{ \text{main} }$ the number of indices in $\mathcal I$ to exactly recover all the main effects.
+Including the intercept, the candidate count is $1 + (N_1 - 1) + \dots + (N_d - 1)$.
+In the full support case, $r_{ \text{main} }$ equals this quantity.
+In the sparse setting, Algorithm \ref{algo:greedy_rank} discards dependent functions via the rank check.
 Our method rapidly isolates these dominant interactions (few seconds), demonstrating efficiency even in high dimensions.

 In the bottom panel, we increase the rank approximation to a higher threshold ($r_{\text{high}}$) to evaluate the performance of our method.
 While increasing the rank improves the explained variance ($R^2$), these results highlight the current computational boundary of our framework.
 The sheer size of the configuration space in these massive tabular tasks makes high-fidelity reconstruction challenging.
 The greedy rank selection strategy becomes a bottleneck, suggesting a trade-off between runtime and accuracy when handling vector spaces of this magnitude.